 More formally, progress states:

-For all and , if , then or there exists such that .
+and , if , then or there exists such that .

 Note that, before we introduced the static semantics, we had the problem of certain expressions neither being values nor being able to step.
 Now that we have the statics at our disposal, we can use them to strengthen the precondition of the theorem so that it is provable.